dvk65/inland-flooding/README.md

 make collect_stn
 ```

 The real-time water levels of gauges from [USGS National Water Information System] (https://waterdata.usgs.gov/nwis) is another source for flood events.
 In this project,  when the water level of a gauge is above the moderate flood stage, it's considered as a flood event.
-To increase the area of interests, high water levels are also collected.
+To increase the number of flood event instances, high water levels are also collected.
 To collect and preprocess gauge water levels above the [moderate flood stage](https://www.weather.gov/aprfc/terminology#:~:text=Moderate%20Flooding), use the following command (estimated runtime: 30-40 minutes):
 ```
 make collect_gauge